+A crisis management plan is the process by which an organization responds with a sudden emergency situation.
+All officers and advisors should be aware of the crisis management plan.
+This plan should be discussed with every member during their membership orientation program.
 The following guidelines are to be used when a crisis occurs on or off chapter property.
-Some chapters may already have similar crisis management procedures, and this document supplements those procedures.
+Some chapters may already have similar crisis management procedures, and this process supplements those procedures.

 - Remain calm.